Dubai Sevens: Events

 Dubai is the first leg of the World Rugby Sevens Series.
-Sixteen teams compete in the men's tournament divided into four pool of four teams.
+Sixteen teams compete in the men's tournament divided into four pool of four teams each.
 On the first day, each team plays the other three teams in the pool.
-The two highest teams in each pool advance to the quarterfinal knockout rounds, and the bottom two teams move to the challenge bracket.
+The two highest-placed teams in each pool advance to the quarterfinal knockout rounds, and the bottom two teams move to the challenge bracket.

 Dubai also hosts a stop on the World Rugby Women's Sevens Series.
 Twelve teams compete in the women's tournament.

 For the invitation tournaments, rugby teams take part in 15 sections.
 The rugby invitational tournament is popular, with hundreds of teams participating.
 The netball tournament includes teams in three sections: gulf women, open youth, and open women.

 The Dubai Sevens is one of the more popular sporting events in Dubai, with over 100,000 fans attending the 2016 event.

 Venue

-The Dubai Sevens has been held at The Sevens Stadium since 2008.
+The Dubai 7s has been held at The Sevens Stadium since 2008.
 Facilities at The Sevens include: eight rugby pitches, six cricket pitches, four netball/tennis courts, one basketball court, a grandstand, and ancillary facilities.

 The tournament's move to that venue in 2008 was a success.
 The tournament broke the World Series single-day attendance record in its first year with over 50,000 fans appearing on the first day of the tournament.

 World Series results

-Summary of results
+Results

 Five teams have won the Dubai Sevens at least once.
 The early years of the tournament on the World Series were less competitive.
 Prior to 2003, New Zealand won the final with a comfortable 20+ point margin each year.
 In the first decade from 1999 to 2008 only five teams (New Zealand, Fiji, Samoa, South Africa, and England) had reached the Dubai Sevens final.
 Since then, the tournament has been more competitive, with several additional teams making the final and semifinal stages.

 Summary of Dubai Sevens results on the World Series (updated to 2022):